6 Examples of How Best To Visualize Net Promoter Score

 So, how can we take advantage of this key metric by visualizing it effectively in our reports?
 We know that data visualization can be used to control the way information is viewed, normalize peaks or troughs; and there’s certainly no lack of ways to visualize data.

-What’s the best way to use data viz to communicate NPS clearly, accurately and effectively?
+What’s the best way to use data viz to communicate NPS clearly, accurately, and effectively?

 Hint: There’s more than one answer.
 We’ve made and found some examples of charts and infographics that we think champion the visualization of NPS.

 This version of the box plot does a good job of showing and comparing positive and negative trends in a range of industries and makes it easy to see the spread of customers across each.
-A simple reordering of the individual industries into ‘similar industry categories’ could provide even more insight into customer behaviour based on industry type.
+A simple reordering of the individual industries into ‘similar industry categories’ could provide even more insight into customer behavior based on industry type.

 The scatter plot allows a much more detailed view of sentiment analysis and displays a range of variables that show a lot more than the traditional 0-10 NPS metric.
 This provides more actionable outcomes but is not as simple as the usual NPS metric.

 This example shows a simple and effective use of infographic-style icons to explain NPS rather than display the metrics for a particular survey or report.
 As many reports are charts and metric heavy, it works well to differentiate detractors, neutrals, and promoters and where they fit into the index.
-While the imagery in pictographs is the main difference setting it apart from other types of data viz, the combination of effective colour, labels, and clear scaling can be applied to most other visualizations.
+While the imagery in pictographs is the main difference setting it apart from other types of data viz, the combination of effective color, labels, and clear scaling can be applied to most other visualizations.

 The gauge is a fairly contentious chart type (mainly due to its criminal overuse in its early days of dashboard design) but as you can see here it does a great job of focusing on the main metric then subsequent numbers, followed by some room for explanation.
 It provides a clear indication of both target and current rates which makes for a quick and efficient insight into how NPS is tracking.

-Infographics often use a combination of graphs, icons, colour and bold labels, making them perfect for presentations and shareable collateral that aim to engage the audience.
+Infographics often use a combination of graphs, icons, color, and bold labels, making them perfect for presentations and shareable collateral that aim to engage the audience.
 These two are great examples of data-driven infographic reports and use a culmination of different reporting elements that interpret the NPS.

 The Alignable infographic utilizes the NPS index as a method for ordering the data in their visualization, making for a logical and linear communication of companies with best to worst NPSs.
-The addition of a customer quote alongside the numeric score for each company provides a real-life insight into how the score translates into customer mentality.
+The addition of a customer quote alongside the numeric score for each company provides real-life insights into how the score translates into customer mentality.

 In contrast, the CustomerGauge infographic uses a variety of individual displays to contextualize the data.
 Starting with broader data sets, the visualizations drill deeper into the data the further down on the display they appear.